 Upright pianos are usually between 110cm – 135cm in height, around 155cm wide and 60cm deep, the height being the major difference between models.
 Via Chrisvenables.co.uk

-Grands are largest and the most expensive type of piano.
+Grands are the largest and the most expensive type of piano.
 Grand piano soundboards are horizontal.
-This allows for much longer strings, and a greater soundboard area.
+This allows for much longer strings and a greater soundboard area.

 The action of a grand piano is much different than an upright piano seeing as the strings sit horizontally.
 The piano can play faster and with more control than an upright due to the hammers being reset by gravity as suppose to a complicated combination of springs.

 The visible key size is identical across all pianos, but the grand piano key extends far deeper into the piano than an upright.
 This makes for a longer leaver, giving the pianist more control over dynamics and tone.

 The standard width of a grand piano is also about 5′.
 The length varies from 4½’ to 9½’.
 The total floor space allowance for the smallest grand should be at least 5′ wide by 6½’ long, including bench space.
 Grand pianos are measure by the length from the very front of the keyboard to the farthest end of the piano along the spine, with the lid closed.
 Via BlueBookofPianos.com

 Digital pianos can sound very similar to uprights and grands, though how they produce their sound is very different.